 Fresenius Workers in Slovenia Organize, Win “Life-Changing” Pay Rise

 UNI Global Union | February 2, 2022

-After more than 18-months of organizing during a global pandemic, dialysis workers at six Fresenius Medical Care’s Nefrodial clinics in Slovenia improved conditions and pay through their first company-specific agreement.
+After more than 18-months of organizing during a global pandemic, dialysis workers at six Fresenius Medical Care’s Nefrodial hospitals in Slovenia improved conditions and pay through their first company-specific agreement.

 El Diario Montañés | January 12, 2022

 The staff of Fresenius Medical Care, concessionaire of the dialysis service of the Cantabrian Health Service (SCS), have come together in protest this Tuesday to denounce their "precarious" working conditions at the company's headquarters in Santander...